isc-projects/kea/doc/guide/install.rst

 client development libraries must be installed.
 Client development libraries are often packaged as "libpq".

-Build and install Kea as described in :ref:`Installation <installation>`, with the following modification.
-To enable the PostgreSQL database code, at the "configure" step (see :ref:`Configure Before the Build <configure>`), the --with-pgsql switch should be specified:
+Build and install Kea as described in :ref:`installation`, with the following modification.
+To enable the PostgreSQL database code, at the "configure" step (see :ref:`configure`), the --with-pgsql switch should be specified:

 ::